radiusxyz/bolt/testnets/holesky/README.md

 - First, configure
   [`bolt-contracts/config/holesky/validators.json`](../../bolt-contracts/config/holesky/validators.json)
   to your requirements.
-Note that both `maxCommittedGasLimit` and `authorizedOperator` must reflect the values specified in previous steps, during the configuration of the sidecar. `pubkeys` should be configured with all of the validator public keys that you wish to register.
+Note that both `maxCommittedGasLimit` and `authorizedOperator` must reflect the values you'll specify in later steps, during the configuration of the sidecar. `pubkeys` should be configured with all of the validator public keys that you wish to register.